RTXteam/RTX/notes/arax-maintenance-sop.md

 don't apply to them or the parts of ARAX that they work on).

 ## Preparing your local dev computer to maintain ARAX
-To efficiently maintain ARAX, it is essential to have a local development system that you don't have to `ssh` into.
-You will need to have Linux or macOS (though Linux running on Windows via WSL2 is also probably fine); either `x86_64` or `ARM64` architecture is probably fine (the parts of ARAX that the Ramsey Lab maintains seem to work fine on both architectures).
+At least for the Ramsey Lab maintained artifacts and dev area, `x86_64` and `ARM64` architectures both work.
 Your local development computer should have:

 - 200 GiB of free disk space
 - 32 GiB of memory